 Months of entry

-UCL is listed among the top five universities in the TImes Higher Education QS World University Rankings 2014/15 and is located in the centre of one of the world's finest cities.
+UCL is ranked 7th in the QS World University Rankings 2018 and is located in the centre of one of the world's finest cities.
 UCL is one of Europe's best and largest centres for biomedical research.

-At the Wolfson Institute for Biomedical Research, we have pioneered multidisciplinary research with a particular emphasis on translating that research into useful clinical benefit.
+This degree taken at the internationally renowned UCL Division of Medicine is supported by the Wolfson Institute for Biomedical Research, where we have pioneered multidisciplinary research with a particular emphasis on translating that research into useful clinical benefit.
 Our research expertise includes: medicinal chemistry, computational drug design, neuronal development and signalling, cell cycle control, intensive care medicine, stem cells, mitochondrial biology and cancer.